Theater (structure): Ancient Greece

 Greek theater buildings were called a theatron ('seeing place').
 The theaters were large, open-air structures constructed on the slopes of hills.
-The most famous open-air greek theater was the Globe Theater where many of Shakespeare's plays were performed.
 They consisted of three principal elements: the orchestra, the skene, and the audience.

 The centerpiece of the theater was the orchestra, or "dancing place", a large circular or rectangular area.
 The orchestra was the site of the choral performances, the religious rites, and, possibly, the acting.
 An altar was located in the middle of the orchestra; in Athens, the altar was dedicated to Dionysus, the god of wine and the theater.

 Behind the orchestra was a large rectangular building called the skene (meaning "tent" or "hut").
 It was used as a "backstage" area where actors could change their costumes and masks, but also served to represent the location of the plays, which were usually set in front of a palace or house.
 Typically, there were two or three doors in the skene that led out onto orchestra, and from which actors could enter and exit.
 At first, the skene was literally a tent or hut, put up for the religious festival and taken down when it was finished.
 Later, the skene became a permanent stone structure.
 These structures were sometimes painted to serve as backdrops, hence the English word scenery.
 A temple nearby, especially on the right side of the scene, is almost always part of the Greek theater complex, which could justify, as a transposition, the recurrence of the pediment with the later solidified stone scene.

 In front of the skene there may have been a raised acting area called the proskenion, the ancestor of the modern proscenium stage.
 It is believed that the actors (as opposed to the chorus) acted entirely on the proskenion, but this is not certain.

 Rising from the circle of the orchestra was the audience.
 The audience sat on tiers of benches built up on the side of a hill.
 Greek theaters, then, could only be built on hills that were correctly shaped.
 A typical theater was enormous, able to seat around 15,000 viewers.

 Greek theaters were not enclosed; the audience could see each other and the surrounding countryside as well as the actors and chorus.